Protected: Langston Hughes in Reno – timeline

 Sept 25

-Up the Carmel Valley to dinner with Paul Flegel at rancho San Carlos.
+Up the Carmel Valley to dinner with Paul Flegel at Rancho San Carlos.
 Songs in the moonlight.

 Sept 26